An Official Website of the Commonwealth of Kentucky

 Hunters and trappers must have the completed harvest log in their possession whenever afield during the current season.

 All deer, turkey, elk, bobcat, river otters and sandhill cranes harvested must be telechecked through the toll-free, automated check-in system.
 Hunters can either call 800-245-4263 to check in their harvest or use the online telecheck system.

 Checking a harvested animal takes about five minutes.
 Entering false information is unlawful.
 Multiple animals may be telechecked during the same call.

-New This Year: If the hide or head is removed from the carcass of a harvested elk before the animal is telechecked, the hunter must demonstrate proof of the sex of the elk.
+If the hide or head is removed from the carcass of a harvested deer or elk before the animal is telechecked, the hunter must demonstrate proof of the sex of the deer or elk.

 Callers will be asked their Social Security number and code for the county in which the animal was taken.
 All youth hunters must use their Social Security Number when telechecking an animal.

 Callers must also indicate the animal’s species and sex.
-Deer hunters who take button bucks should check the deer as “male” and then choose “no visible antler” when prompted.
+Deer hunters who take male fawns (button bucks) should check the deer as “male” and then choose “no visible antler” when prompted.